buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.8 =
+* Forums - Fixed video URL embeds not displaying as playable videos in forum replies

 = 1.2.7 =
 * Activity - Fixed error on Mentions tab, when 'Activity tabs' option is enabled